 Skip to Main Content

-Learn about Lane County Community Outreach
+Learn about Lane County CHP

-Learn about Tri-County Community Outreach
+Learn about Tri-County CHP

-Lane County Community Outreach
+Lane County CHP

 Live Healthy Lane is a community-based effort to improve the health and well-being of those who live, learn, work, and play in the Lane County Region.
 Live Healthy Lane unites community partners, local public health organizations, CCOs within the service region, and healthcare providers to reduce health disparities, promote health equity, and improve overall population health.
 Together we work on the Community Health Assessment (CHA), which explores and identifies health issues in Lane County.